MrLawrenceAwe/report-generator-api/README.md

 ```

 - Edit the `models` block in the JSON file to target specific OpenAI models (outline → writer → translator → cleanup).
 Include `reasoning_effort` when using reasoning-capable models (names starting with `gpt-5`, `o3`, or `o4`).
-- Fields you omit fall back to the defaults described under `/generate_report`.
+- Fields you omit fall back to the backend defaults.

 ### Capture the raw NDJSON stream